edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Architecture

 \subsection{Context Replacement}

 In multi-turn vision-language reasoning tasks, VLMs typically take an image and a textual question from the user as the current input.
 To support continuous multimodal understanding, VLMs often retain part of the historical context during inference.
-This insight informs the design of two novel mechanisms for enabling textual-level collaboration across LVLMs and SVLMs.

-As detailed in Sec.\ref{sec:workflow}, high‑quality outputs from the large model are continuously updated and stored in an edge‑side cache as $\mathcal{H}_{T-d}^{LVLM}$:

-where $I_{T-d}$ and $Q_{T-d}$ denote the image and question for Frame \textit{T-d}, respectively.
-When processing frame \textit{T}, the system compares the current timestamp with the most recent timestamp \textit{T-d} associated with a returned LVLM result.
-If the delay is within a predefined threshold $\delta$, the SVLM replaces its original output for frame \textit{T-d} with the response from LVLM, and incorporates it into the historical context to guide inference on frame \textit{T}.
+We find that replacing the history generated by SVLM with accurate historical context supplied by a delayed LVLM guides the SVLM to produce more accurate predictions for the current frame.
+To theoretically justify this empirical observation, consider the following sequential prediction formulation.